probil/vue-socket.io-extended/README.md

 |![Chrome](https://raw.github.com/alrra/browser-logos/master/src/chrome/chrome_48x48.png) | ![Firefox](https://raw.github.com/alrra/browser-logos/master/src/firefox/firefox_48x48.png) | ![Safari](https://raw.github.com/alrra/browser-logos/master/src/safari/safari_48x48.png) | ![Opera](https://raw.github.com/alrra/browser-logos/master/src/opera/opera_48x48.png) | ![Edge](https://raw.github.com/alrra/browser-logos/master/src/edge/edge_48x48.png) | ![IE](https://raw.github.com/alrra/browser-logos/master/src/archive/internet-explorer_9-11/internet-explorer_9-11_48x48.png) |
 | --- | --- | --- | --- | --- | --- |
 | 38+ :heavy_check_mark: | 13+ :heavy_check_mark:  | 8+ :heavy_check_mark: | 25+ :heavy_check_mark: | 12+ :heavy_check_mark: | 11+ :heavy_check_mark: |

-We support only browsers with global usage statistics greater then 1% and last 2 version of each browser (but not dead browsers).
-Library may work in older browser as well but we don't not guarantee that.
+We support only browsers with global usage statistics greater than 1% and last 2 version of each browser (but not dead browsers).
+Library may work in older browser as well, but we don't guarantee that.
 You may need addition polyfills to make it work.

 ## :seedling: Motivation

 I was using [`Vue-Socket.io`](https://github.com/MetinSeylan/Vue-Socket.io) for few months.
-I've liked the idea, but the more I used it the more I faced with bugs, outdated documentation, lack of support, absence of tests and a huge amount of issues :disappointed:.
+I've liked the idea, but the more I used it the more I faced with bugs, outdated documentation, lack of support, absence of tests, and a huge amount of issues :disappointed:.
 That slowed down development of the product I was working on.
 So I ended up with a decision to create my own fork with all the desirable stuff (features/fixes/tests/support/CI checks etc).
 That's how `vue-socket.io-extended` was born.

 If you'd like to help - create an issue or PR.
 I will be glad to see any contribution.
 Let's make the world a better place :heart: